How to gain exposure to a diversified portfolio of companies: collectives, equities, or trackers?

 There are hundreds of funds to choose from and will all have slightly different processes in how they select their underlying investments.
 They differ from Trackers as they will try to beat a certain index, or invest with specific criteria/restrictions, meaning their performance can be very different to their benchmarks.
 They tend to have higher costs than a Tracker as there is usually an ongoing annual management charge, and although these are under downward pressure they can be the best part of 1% on an annual basis.

 The benefit is that you are paying for a manager who between him/her and their teams, spend a lot of time analysing the companies they are investing in and therefore claim to have a superior grasp than a simple Tracker.
 The sector weightings can end up looking very different to that of their underlying benchmarks and so the performance will also vary.
 Some of the best performing investments are Actively Managed funds, but they also have some of the worst returns where a fund manager can continually fail to beat its benchmark.

 In truth, and like so many other debates that occur, there are always many things to consider when choosing what style is most appropriate for you.
-There are plenty of ways to skin a cat, so to speak, and a lot of the decision will come down to an investor’s particular motivations for investing, what other investments they may already have, and also whether they have any specific requirements.
+There are plenty of ways to skin a cat, so to speak, and a lot of the decision will come down to particular motivations for business investments, what other investments they may already have, and also whether they have any specific requirements.

 “Smaller portfolios”, however that may be defined, tend to benefit from the diversification and simplicity that ETFs and Trackers offer, and the more complexity you want to add the more Direct Equities you will want to include.
 There is no one single solution for everyone, but it is worth spending the time to weigh up all your options when establishing a new portfolio.

 Need a piece of investment advice?
 The Wealth Consultant can find the right wealth manager, suited to your business needs, and help you achieve your financial goals.
 Contact us for a free consultation today!